Scanning transmission electron microscopy

 A scanning transmission electron microscope (STEM) is a type of transmission electron microscope (TEM).
 Pronunciation is [stɛm] or [ɛsti:i:ɛm].
 As with a conventional transmission electron microscope (CTEM), images are formed by electrons passing through a sufficiently thin specimen.
 However, unlike CTEM, in STEM the electron beam is focused to a fine spot (with the typical spot size 0.05 – 0.2 nm) which is then scanned over the sample in a raster illumination system constructed so that the sample is illuminated at each point with the beam parallel to the optical axis.
 The rastering of the beam across the sample makes STEM suitable for analytical techniques such as Z-contrast annular dark-field imaging, and spectroscopic mapping by energy dispersive X-ray (EDX) spectroscopy, or electron energy loss spectroscopy (EELS).
 These signals can be obtained simultaneously, allowing direct correlation of images and spectroscopic data.

 A typical STEM is a conventional transmission electron microscope equipped with additional scanning coils, detectors, and necessary circuitry, which allows it to switch between operating as a STEM, or a CTEM; however, dedicated STEMs are also manufactured.

 High-resolution scanning transmission electron microscopes require exceptionally stable room environments.
 In order to obtain atomic resolution images in STEM, the level of vibration, temperature fluctuations, electromagnetic waves, and acoustic waves must be limited in the room housing the microscope.

 History

-In 1925, Louis de Broglie first theorized the wave-like properties of an electron, with a wavelength substantially smaller than visible light.
-This would allow the use of electrons to image objects much smaller than the previous diffraction limit set by visible light.
 The first STEM was built in 1938 by Baron Manfred von Ardenne, working in Berlin for Siemens.
 However, at the time the results were inferior to those of transmission electron microscopy, and von Ardenne only spent two years working on the problem.
 The microscope was destroyed in an air raid in 1944, and von Ardenne did not return to his work after World War II.

 The technique was not developed further until the 1970s, when Albert Crewe at the University of Chicago developed the field emission gun and added a high-quality objective lens to create a modern STEM.
 He demonstrated the ability to image atoms using an annular dark field detector.
 Crewe and coworkers at the University of Chicago developed the cold field emission electron source and built a STEM able to visualize single heavy atoms on thin carbon substrates.